tyrerodr/GreenAreaDetectionWithDrones/README.md

 - `DataAugmentation.py`: Script for performing data augmentation on the dataset.
 - `DataGenerator.py`: Data generator for loading images and masks during training.
-- `Model.py`: Definition of the UNet model with EfficientNetB3 as the backbone.
+- `Model.py`: Definition of the U-Net model with EfficientNetB3 as the backbone.
 - `greenAreaCalculate.py`: Script for calculating the percentage of green area in segmented images.
 - `resize_and_delete_images.py`: Script for resizing and removing unnecessary images from the dataset.
 - `predict.ipynb`: Notebook for making predictions and visualizing results.
-- `train.ipynb`: Notebook for training the UNet model.
+- `train.ipynb`: Notebook for training the U-Net model.
 - `requirements.txt`: File containing project dependencies.
 - `best_model.weights.h5`: Weights of the best-trained model.
 - `image.jpg`: Example image from the dataset.